AngelaLiu1314/web_scraping_nike/README.md

 3. Allows users to ask for a random recommendation from the list until they find a restaurant they want to go to.

 ## Prerequisites
-1. Install all libraries listed in the `requirements.txt` file using pip.
+1. Pip Install all libraries listed in the `requirements.txt` file.

 ## Usage
 - Run the program to receive the entire list of 50 restaurants.